samay-app/samay/README.md

 # Try live demo

-Experience Kukkee for yourself by getting access to a [hosted Kukkee deployment](https://demo.kukkee.com).
+Experience Kukkee for yourself at a [demo](https://demo.kukkee.com) hosted by us.
 > Note: the demo uses a free Atlas cluster and a hobby Vercel account, hence performance may vary.

 # Community